WICG/manifest-incubations/scope_extensions-explainer.md

 A `web-app-origin-association` file must be served from `https://<associatedorigin>/.well-known/web-app-origin-association`.
-An app is allowed to extend its scope to this origin if their manifest ID is found in this file.
+An app is allowed to extend its scope to this origin if their manifest id is found in this file.

 Example association file located at